Sandesh-Sandy/covid19/README.md

 ![COVID-19 Tracker](https://i.ibb.co/X87BqVY/Screenshot-2020-04-13-at-10-14-58.png)

 This is a full COVID-19 Tracker.
-I've used React, Charts.JS and Material UI.
+I've used React, Charts.JS and Material UI for developing this app

 API used: https://covid19.mathdro.id/api